 What are the early signs?

 Early signs vary from person to person.
 In the early phase, there may be changes in the way some people describe their feelings, thoughts and perceptions.
-They may not, however, have started experiencing clear psychotic symptoms such as hallucinations, delusions, or confused thinking.

 Often family and friends are the first to notice changes.
 Family and friends may notice when: